 How can a mattress topper mitigate or eliminate my back pain?

-First, be aware that few people have back pain exclusively caused by their bed—it might be a factor, or even the main cause, but it’s very rarely the only one.
+First, be aware that few people have back pain exclusively caused by their bed—it might be a factor or even the leading cause, but it’s rarely the only one.
 In other words, it’s unlikely a mattress topper will get rid of your back pain completely.

 Mattress toppers are layers of foam (memory, latex, etc.) that go on top of your mattress, under the fitted sheet, and add additional cushioning to help make your existing bed more comfortable, without replacing the entire thing.
-Some toppers help regulate temperature, too—a huge bonus for hot sleepers who wake up sweating.
+Some toppers help regulate body temperature, too—a massive bonus for hot sleepers who wake up sweating.

 Lastly, if you have back pain and sleep on your stomach—it’s time to find a new position!
 Experts agree that stomach sleeping is the worst position a person can choose, as it forces the spine into an unnatural curve and strains the neck.
-If you truly can’t sleep any other way, skip the topper, find a firm mattress, and put a pillow or two under your hips.
+If you genuinely can’t sleep any other way, skip the topper, find a firm mattress, and put a pillow or two under your hips.